Quant-Insight/Qi_API/5.Case Studies/Factor Attribution.md

 Updating this since the original March analysis produces similar results.

 1.)
-Macro does a very good of explaining price action in both the initial Covid-19 shock, & in the subsequent recovery.
+Macro does a very good job of explaining price action in both the initial Covid-19 shock, & in the subsequent recovery.

 2.)
 The key drivers for now remain largely the same – credit spreads, risk aversion & inflation are the macro themes every investor, across asset classes, needs visibility on.